tabler/tabler-icons/README.md

 }
 ```

-`@tabler/icons-react` exports it's own type declarations for usage with React and Typescript.
+`@tabler/icons-react` exports its own type declarations for usage with React and Typescript.

 For more details, see the [documentation](https://github.com/tabler/tabler-icons/tree/master/packages/icons-react).